tscmacdonald/tscmacdonald.github.io/_projects/enhanceddiffusion.md

  Continuous acquisition of diffusion measurements.
 The standard linear ramp of gradient pulses is replaced by continuous sequence of random gradient pulses, allowing continuous acquisition of I(b) gradient-attenuated signals.
 These can then be processed by curve-fitting a moving subset of datapoints to obtain one averaged diffusion measurement per gradient pulse.
 </div>

+I realised fairly quickly during this project that random gradient sequences (as above) aren't only useful for seamless continuous data acquistion.
+Because diffusion NMR experiments measure signal intensities resulting from a sequence of gradients applied over time, experiments using correlated gradient sequences (e.g. monotonically increasing or decreasing) are vulnerable to artefacts when the measured signal intensity increases or decreases for <i>other</i> reasons during the experiment.
+A monotonically increasing gradient sequence, for example, will overestimate the measured diffusion coefficient of a chemical species with decreasing concentration during the experiment.
+Randomising the sequence of gradients used in a diffusion experiment to eliminate any monotonic correlation is a simple, low-effort measure to remove these artefacts.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">